Moxie (film): Plot

-Vivian befriends Lucy, as well as a group of other girls who have been put down, but her best friend Claudia is reluctant to get behind the movement and it causes a rift between them.
-Vivian also begins a relationship with Seth, who knows she started "Moxie" and supports her.
+Vivian keeps "Moxie" a secret to everyone except a few other girls who have been put down, like Lucy and Claudia.
+Seth learns that Vivian created "Moxie" and, understanding the feminist cause, is proud of her, so Vivian and Seth begin a relationship.
+Claudia, however, is less proud, and is unsure about the idea of the zine.

-After Mitchell wins an athletic award over the girls' favorite candidate, Kiera, Vivian walks home feeling depressed, drinking a bottle of champagne along the way.
-She comes home to find Lisa with her boyfriend, John, and is annoyed that her mother kept this relationship a secret from her.
+The girls champion Kiera, one of them, to win an athletic scholarship, but Mitchell receives it instead.
+Vivian walks home feeling depressed, drinking the bottle of champagne meant for Kiera's win along the way.
+She comes home to find Lisa with her boyfriend John and is annoyed that her mother kept the relationship a secret from her.
 Vivian then throws up.

 Later, the "Moxie" girls respond to Mitchell winning the award by putting crude stickers all over the school.
 Principal Shelly, who was called out by "Moxie" for not supporting the girls, attempts to shut down the group.
-Claudia, who eventually joined the group, takes the fall for the stickers.
+Claudia, who joins the group, takes the fall for the stickers, but confronts Vivian for not coming forward about starting "Moxie".

-Vivian then hits a low point when Claudia criticizes her for not coming forward (she knew Vivian started "Moxie"), while also having a rough patch with Seth.
-She also faces challenges with her mother after she yells at Lisa and John during dinner.
+Vivian starts to go through a rough patch with Seth.
+She then faces challenges with Lisa when Seth comes over for dinner with her mom's new boyfriend John and creates a scene.
+When confronted, she confesses that she started Moxie and expresses her grief over her late father.

-Vivian finds a note from an anonymous girl who claimed to have been raped the previous year.
+Vivian finds a note from an anonymous girl who says she was raped the previous year.
 Vivian gets "Moxie" supporters to stage a walkout in support of the girl.
-The majority of students walk out, and Vivian reveals that she started "Moxie".
+The majority of students participate, and Vivian reveals to the rest of the school that she started "Moxie".